How to Prepare for Due Diligence — and Protect the Value of Your Deal

 • Litigation history and settlement documentation

-Buyers will want a clear, comprehensive view of your company’s tax history — not just income taxes, but sales and use taxes, payroll taxes, property taxes, and any other obligations at the federal, state, and local levels.
-You should be prepared to provide complete returns and supporting documentation for the past three to five years across all applicable tax types.
+Buyers will want a comprehensive view of your company’s tax history, not just income taxes, but sales and use taxes, payroll taxes, property taxes, and any other obligations at the federal, state, and local levels.
+Be prepared to provide complete returns and supporting documentation for the past three to five years across all applicable tax types.

-Work with your CPA to proactively identify and resolve any potential exposures, such as unpaid sales tax, nexus issues in multiple states, unfiled returns, misclassified expenses, or payroll tax compliance problems.
-Buyers will also want to understand your current tax position, including the treatment of NOL carryforwards, tax credits, or deferred tax liabilities.
+Work with your CPA before going to market to proactively identify and resolve potential exposures: unpaid sales tax, nexus issues in multiple states, unfiled returns, misclassified expenses, or payroll tax compliance problems.
+These issues are manageable when addressed in advance.
+When they surface during diligence, they create friction and give buyers ammunition to reprice or restructure the deal.

 4. Prepare HR and Employment Materials

-You should ensure that all employee records are complete, accurate, and up to date.
-In addition to a comprehensive employee list with compensation, benefits, and tenure, you should be prepared to provide:
+Ensure all employee records are complete, accurate, and up to date.
+Be prepared to provide:

 • Payroll records and wage/hour compliance documentation